eth-cscs/COSMA/INSTALL.md

 - `COSMA_BLAS:` `MKL` (default), `OPENBLAS`, `CRAY_LIBSCI`, `CUSTOM`, `CUDA` or `ROCM`.
 Determines which backend will be used for the local matrix multiplication calls.
 - `COSMA_SCALAPACK:` OFF (default), `MKL`, `CRAY_LIBSCI`, `CUSTOM`.
 If specified, `COSMA` will also provide ScaLAPACK wrappers, thus offering `pdgemm`, `psgemm`, `pzgemm` and `pcgemm` functions, which completely match the ScaLAPACK API.

+## Building COSMA on Multi-GPU Systems

+COSMA can take advantage of fast GPU-to-GPU interconnects like NV-Links, through the use of the following:
+- NCCL library (for NVIDIA GPUs), i.e. RCCL library (for AMD GPUs): when `-DCOSMA_WITH_NCCL=ON`, i.e. `-DCOSMA_WITH_RCCL=ON` is specified in `cmake`, all the collective communication is performed through these libraries, which can utilize fast gpu-to-gpu interconnects.
+- GPU-aware MPI: when `-DCOSMA_WITH_GPU_AWARE_MPI=ON` is specified in `cmake`, cuda-aware MPI for NVIDIA GPUs (i.e. rocm-aware MPI for AMD GPUs) will be used for collective communication.
+The user must make sure that the gpu-aware MPI is enabled.
+For example, on Cray-systems, this can be done by setting the following environment variables:
+    - `export MPICH_RDMA_ENABLED_CUDA=1`
+    - `export MPICH_GPU_SUPPORT_ENABLED=1`

 ## Building COSMA on Cray Systems

 There are already prepared scripts for loading the necessary dependencies for COSMA on Cray-Systems: